SoraSoftworks/KuizuServer/README.md

 ## About the server

-Kuizu game server respects the game specifications which you can read about it here (http://sora.eliteheberg.fr/uploads/kuizu_spec.pdf!)[http://sora.eliteheberg.fr/uploads/kuizu_spec.pdf]
+Kuizu game server respects the game specifications which you can read about it here [http://sora.eliteheberg.fr/uploads/kuizu_spec.pdf](http://sora.eliteheberg.fr/uploads/kuizu_spec.pdf)

-The server also adds a very basic monitoring functionalities, the monitoring client can be found here (https://github.com/SoraSoftworks/KuizuMonitor!)[https://github.com/SoraSoftworks/KuizuMonitor]
+The server also adds a very basic monitoring functionalities, the monitoring client can be found here (will be uploaded soon)

 ## Installing